danobi/dxuuu.xyz/src/sudo.md

 b/c `kill` is in the same process group as `dd`.

 In my opinion this is surprising and unexpected, if only because this behavior is undocumented.
-That being said, I did manage to find a zero point [stack overflow][3] answer for a `setsid` workaround.
+That being said, I did manage to find a zero upvote [stack overflow][3] answer for a `setsid` workaround.
 But I think that just proves my point.